Container Scanning

 Section titled “Finding metadata”Every container finding carries:

-These appear in the finding detail view and in API responses (GET /findings/{id}).
+These fields appear in the finding detail view and in API responses (GET /findings/{id}).